 Retrospectively we reviewed medical charts of patients who underwent Interstim implantation performed by one surgeon, his trained fellows, or residents between January 2014 and July 2016.
+We obtained the approval from the Research Ethic Board of the UHN # 16-5889-AE.
 Patient's demographic data, Body mass index (BMI), indication of treatment, radiation dose data (fluoroscopy time (FT), cumulative dose (CD) which also known as air kerma at the patient entrance reference point (usually measured in mGy), and dose area product (DAP) which also known as kerma area product (usually measured in Gy.cm2)), the nature of surgery and operation time were collected.
-We compared our results to guidelines approved in 2009 by Society of Interventional Radiology (SIR) and Cardiovascular & Interventional Radiology Society of Europe (CIRSE) which identify patients with potential skin injuries requiring clinical follow-up (peak skin dose > 3 Gy, air kerma at the patient entrance reference point >5 Gy, kerma area product >500 Gy·cm2, or fluoroscopy time >60 minutes)[1].
+We compared our results to guidelines approved in 2009 by Society of Interventional Radiology (SIR) and Cardiovascular & Interventional Radiology Society of Europe (CIRSE) which identify patients with potential skin injuries requiring clinical follow-up (peak skin dose > 3 Gy, air kerma at the patient entrance reference point >5 Gy, kerma area product >500 Gy·cm2, or fluoroscopy time >60 minutes)[4].